udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...
+I augmented the dataset such that each class contained the same number of images.
+To generate more data, I performed various random transformations to a subset of the training data and then appended the transformations until the class size reached the target.

 Here is an example of an original image and an augmented image: